emirhanboge/emirhanboge.github.io/_posts/2024-11-06-what-does-bert-look-at.md

 ---
 layout: post
-title: Notes on the paper "What does BERT look at?
-An Analysis of BERT’s Attention (ACL 2019)"
+title: Notes on the paper - What does BERT look at?
+An Analysis of BERT’s Attention (ACL 2019)
 date: 2024-11-06
 description: My notes on the paper.
 tags: [bert, attention, nlp]